 In this article, we’ll look at the current state of the gig economy.
-We’ll then explore 15 lucrative side hustle ideas you can try out in 2021 to earn extra income.
+We’ll then explore 20 lucrative side hustle ideas you can try out to earn extra income.
 Let’s get started!

 What You Need to Know About Current Trends in the Gig Economy

 That means it’s a perfect time to strike out on your own with a side hustle.
-Not only can it be rewarding, but consumers and employers alike are also much more receptive to the concept than ever before.
+Not only can this path be rewarding, but it may even improve your performance in your day job.
 Plus, there are plenty of routes you can take.

-There’s no shortage of options for creating your own side hustle.
-When you take into consideration all the on- and offline options you have available, there’s really no time like the present to launch into a new gig.
-Let’s explore 15 of the most accessible and rewarding opportunities.
+Due to the wealth of on- and offline options for creating your side hustle, there’s no time like the present to launch into a new gig.
+So let’s explore 20 of the most accessible and rewarding opportunities!

 1. Sell Graphic Design Services